Vet Operations

 At Rackheath Vets, we offer spaying and neutering services for dogs, cats, and rabbits.
 Spaying is the surgical procedure performed on females, while neutering refers to the procedure performed on males.

 These procedures involve removing your pet’s ability to reproduce, offering both population control and numerous health benefits for your furry companions.
-Our experienced veterinarians will guide you through the process, answering any questions you may have and ensuring a safe and successful operation for your pet.
+Our experienced veterinarians will guide you through the process, answering any questions you may have and ensuring a safe and successful surgery for your pet.

 Why should you get your pet neutered?